A Ranch Mom

 loaf of golden bread on pan

-Tips for making and using French bread
+Chef's Tips for making and using the best French bread recipe

 • You can roll out each loaf with a rolling pin, then roll into a long loaf, if that makes it easier.
 I just hold the dough in my hands and form them by pulling and patting the dough.
 It doesn't have to be perfect - I consider this a rustic bread.